mateo-patino/bitpeek/README.md

 # BitPeek

-BitPeek is a command-line tool for inspecting integers in binary, octal, decimal, and hexadecimal.
-It was designed for students learning computer systems and programmers who frequently work with low-level integer representations.
+`bitpeek` is a command-line tool for inspecting integers in binary, octal, decimal, and hexadecimal.
+It is designed for students learning computer systems and programmers who frequently work with low-level integer representations.

-## Installation
+## 📦 Installation
 Clone the repository and build using `make`.

 ```sh